 Date

 Disruption and Renewal: Charting the Future of the International Rule of Law, Democracy, and Pluralism

 In the 21st century, democratic backsliding and the concentration of power have coincided with a retreat from aspects of the established international order.
 International law, once viewed primarily as a framework for cooperation and governance, is now at times seen as an obstacle.
 Across critical domains – technology, trade, human rights, and climate change – international law faces mounting pressures that test both the durability of institutions and the stability of the global system.
-Against this backdrop, it is essential to assess the implications of these shifts and consider how best to strengthen the tools available to shape a more just and sustainable future.
+Against this backdrop, it essential to assess the implications of these shifts and consider how best to strengthen the tools available to shape a more just and sustainable future.

-This year’s theme, Disruption and Renewal: Charting the Future of the International Rule of Law, Democracy, and Pluralism, explores the role of international lawyers in protecting the rule of law within pluralist, democratic societies across a wide range of issues.
-Through dialogue that brings together diverse voices and perspectives, the Cutler Fellows Program seeks to spark ideas and cultivate leadership capable of sustaining and renewing international legal practice in a rapidly changing world.
+This year’s theme, Disruption and Renewal: Charting the Future of the International Rule of Law, Democracy, and Pluralism, explored the role of international lawyers in protecting the rule of law within pluralist, democratic societies across a wide range of issues.
+Through dialogue that brings together diverse voices and perspectives, the Cutler Fellows Program sought to spark ideas and cultivate leadership capable of sustaining and renewing international legal practice in a rapidly changing world.

+Date